marco-bolo/data-analysis-challenge/README.md

 ## Goal

 1. :floppy_disk:  We provide the eDNA datasets along with standardised reference libraries
-    - An 18S plankton time series [described here](https://github.com/marco-bolo/wp2-wp5-workshop/tree/main/)
+    - The 18S plankton time series [described here](https://github.com/marco-bolo/wp2-wp5-workshop/tree/main/?tab=readme-ov-file#plankton-18s-time-series)
-    -  12S/16S/COI aquarium samples [described here](https://github.com/marco-bolo/wp2-wp5-workshop/tree/main/)
+    -  The 12S/16S/COI aquarium samples [described here](https://github.com/marco-bolo/wp2-wp5-workshop/tree/main/?tab=readme-ov-file#fish-12s16scoi-aquarium-dataset)

 2. :wrench:  Participants come with their preferred pipeline
 3. :computer:  They run the pipeline on one or more of our plankton or fish eDNA datasets